Who Discovered Magnesium

 Magnesium was discovered by Joseph Black.
 The discovery was made in Edinburg in the year 1755.
 Through the years several groundbreaking research studies were then carried out to study the properties of Magnesium.
 After its discovery for the first time, several chemists like Thomas Henry and Humphry Davy worked further to enhance the form in which magnesium was found.
 It was first isolated by Sir Humphry Davy in 1808.
 The name Magnesium was given to this metal based on the district in Greece where it was first found.
 This is a metal that has transformed human life in several ways and hence is a discovery of great importance.

-After carried out a number of various experiments, Magnesium was discovered in the year of 1755.
+After carried out a number of various experiments, Magnesium was discovered in the year 1755.
 Magnesium has great vitality from the biological angle in plant and animal life.
 Magnesium is a critical element in chlorophyll.
 This element helps plants to photosynthesis.
 Alongside, magnesium is used greatly as an alloy.
-In combination with other metals, it is known to enhance strength and tenacity of the alloy.
-As a result of this it is used in manufacturing of cars and Airplanes.
+In combination with other metals, it is known to enhance the strength and tenacity of the alloy.
+As a result of this, it is used in the manufacturing of cars and Airplanes.
 It ignites easily and is also used in firecrackers and carnations.
 It is one of the most abundant materials on our planet and its discovery has led to several monumental advances in the field of science.

 Frequently Ask Questions

 Ans: Discovered By Joseph Black, A Scottish Physician and Chemist.

 Q: Where Was Magnesium Discovered?